Shayden87/CS320/README.md

 always be conscious of making sure that I review code before and after testing.
 I need to make sure that the code is clean, annotated, and easy to understand before proceeding to the test development stage.
 This will ensure the entire process from A-Z is running at top level performance and quality.

+#How can I ensure that my code, program, or software is functional and secure?
+This can be achieved through conscientious testing of the program to ensure its fuctionality and security.
+Making sure to setup a testing suite that is at least testing the program fuctions at 80% or higher.

+#How do I interpret user needs and incorporate them into a program?
+You want to look at what the user is wanting to get from your program.
+That fuctionality should be then added to your program and tested adequately to ensure that it is being delivered to the end user at the level they are expecting.
+#How do I approach designing software?
+I approach the designing of software as a multi-staged process.
+First, taking the requirements needed to be met and developing those features as well as tests for the features as well.
+Second, putting those different fuctions and features together.
+Finally, testing and trying to find faults in the finished product before shipping it out.